 Get creative with how you limit spending on gifts.
 Here are some ideas to get you started:

-* Draw names among family and friends to each give and receive one gift instead of having to give to everyone.
+- Draw names among family and friends to each give and receive one gift instead of having to give to everyone.

-* Plan a family event or experience together rather than buying each other gifts.
+- Plan a family event or experience together rather than buying each other gifts.

-* Exchange a special gift with the intent it can be regifted.
+- Exchange a special gift with the intent it can be regifted.
 For example, each person or family can choose a fun game to rewrap and pass on from year to year.
 The family recipient can enjoy family game nights all year with the one they get, maybe even adding tips, tricks, and ideas to make the game or game night better when they pass it on next year.

-* Give only homemade gifts.
+- Give only homemade gifts.

-Start a new family tradition with your kids
+Start a new family tradition with your kids.

-Instead of just buying them tons of gifts as you may have in the past.
+Instead of buying them tons of gifts as you may have in the past.
 Limit what they will get to a list such as:

 One you Want, One you Need, One you Can Wear, One you Can Read.